 The accuracy of wastewater testing is affected by sewershed-specific wastewater characteristics.
 Hence, the results displayed below must be interpreted with caution.
 Wastewater surveillance data is useful because it complements other forms of surveillance and provides an independent assessment of the COVID-19 activity in the population.

 By default, the chart displays the average relative abundance across all sequenced samples.
 By clicking on “SARS-CoV-2 wastewater level”, bar lengths will reflect the bi-weekly averaged SARS-CoV-2 levels in wastewater.
 See the Wisconsin DHS dashboard for more details about the wastewater level calculation.
 Use the drop-down menu to limit the view to a specific community.
+The legend lists the variants by order of emergence, with the most recent ones at the top.
 Mouse over the bars to display more information.
 Each bar reflects a 2-week period of time.

 The Prevalence Report shows by default only the most abundant COVID-19 variant group over time for each community participating in the wastewater surveillance system.
 Variant groups are represented by different colors.